honeysungra/springboot-interview-questions/Interview question Part 1.md

 #### Benefits of Three-Tier Architecture:

-Separation of Concerns: Each layer has a well-defined purpose, making the codebase easier to understand, maintain, and test.
+-Separation of Concerns: Each layer has a well-defined purpose, making the codebase easier to understand, maintain, and test.
-Loose Coupling: Changes in one layer don't necessarily require changes in other layers, promoting flexibility.
+-Loose Coupling: Changes in one layer don't necessarily require changes in other layers, promoting flexibility.
-** Reusability:** Business logic in the service layer can be reused across different presentation layers.
+-Reusability: Business logic in the service layer can be reused across different presentation layers.
-Scalability: You can independently scale different tiers based on their needs.
+-Scalability: You can independently scale different tiers based on their needs.

 ### Q14.
 What Is Spring Boot DevTools used for?